-That means taking good care of yourself on the inside, as well as using good products on the outside.
+We believe in a man taking good care of himself on the inside, as well as using great skincare products on the outside.

 Healthy, glowing skin, like a healthy life, is about balance and self-care.
 You owe it to yourself to take the best possible care of yourself.

 So much in life is outside of our control.
-But there are things you can do at home on a daily basis that let you control the impression that you make.
-Following these skincare tips will make a huge difference to how your skin looks and feels and reduce any signs of aging …. plus they’re free!
+But there are things you can do for your skin on a daily basis that let you control the impression that you make.
+Following these skincare tips will make a huge difference to how your skin looks and feels and will also reduce any signs of aging or stress …. plus they’re free!

-Keep scrolling for the 6 best things a man can do to make sure your skin is always in excellent condition.
+Keep scrolling for the 6 best things a man can do to make sure your skin is always looking great.

-There’s a good reason why skin looks so healthy and vibrant when you have a professional facial at a spa.
+There’s a good reason why your face looks so healthy and vibrant when you have a professional facial at a spa.
 But you can get the same effect at home.

 It also works out your facial muscles, relaxing tension and stress and giving an anti aging effect…. and it feels really good!